Broad Hill Afforestation

 The estuary is home to a range of seabirds which feed at sea: kittiwakes, guillemots, razorbills, shearwaters, fulmars, skuas, puffins, ospreys and sea eagles.
 The coastal waters are also home to a range of mammals: otters, harbour seals, grey seals, harbour porpoises, bottle-nosed dolphins, white beaked dolphins, Risso’s dolphins, common dolphins, killer whales and minke whales.

 The Scottish Borders

 The project is located in the Scottish Borders.
-The Boarders are located to the north of England and to the south of Scotland’s central belt which itself is bracketed by Glasgow and Edinburgh.
+The Borders are located to the north of England and south of Scotland’s central belt which itself is bracketed by Glasgow and Edinburgh.
 There are no major cities located in the Borders.
 The landscape is characterised by bucolic charm, vast forests, hills and mountains.
 In fact, areas of the Borders are every bit as wild as the Highlands.
 When it comes to the coastal areas, they are some of the most biodiverse in the whole of the United Kingdom.